Jayden Fevrier

+He previously played in multiple positions for Colchester United, including left wing-back, right wing-back and more advanced on both flanks.

 Club career

 Fevrier joined West Ham United at the age of six.
 At the age of 14, Fevrier made his debut for West Ham's under-18 side.
 In October 2018, at the age of 15 years, six months and 12 days, Fevrier became the youngest ever player to represent West Ham's reserves, playing against Leicester City.
 On 30 June 2021, Fevrier signed his first professional contract with West Ham.

 On 5 October 2022, following his release from West Ham, Fevrier signed for EFL League Two side Colchester United.
 On 29 December 2022, Fevrier made his debut for Colchester, coming on as a late substitute in a 2–1 loss against AFC Wimbledon.

+On 4 June 2024, Fevrier signed for Stockport County on a three-year deal for an undisclosed fee.

 International career

 Fevrier has represented England at youth level.